 Water lovers never have to go too far for a day of adventure.
-CoCo Key has indoor water parks throughout the country and two are right here in the Northeast (the other is in Mount Laurel, N.J.)
-With attractions targeted to ages 2 through 12, CoCo Key features wet and dry fun for the whole family, including lazy rivers, water obstacle courses, plenty of water slides, indoor/outdoor whirlpools for adults, dining options and arcades.
+Water Park of New England features wet and dry fun for the whole family, including lazy rivers, water obstacle courses, water slides, indoor/outdoor whirlpools for adults, dining options and arcades.
 Day passes are available, as well as overnight packages for those staying at the park’s partner hotel, DoubleTree by Hilton Boston North Shore.
-AAA members get $10 off advance ticket purchases.

 West Berlin, N.J.

-Wind along the lazy river, catch some waves on New Jersey’s only surfing simulator, challenge your friends to a game of pool basketball or get dunked on by the deluge bucket in the treehouse village – these are just some of the ways to enjoy a day of fun in the sun (or not) at Sahara Sam’s.
-Several slides offer a variety of experiences, from the speedy Nile Mile to the family-friendly Snake Eyes, which allows up to four people to ride on a raft at the same time.
-A toddler play area, bar and concessions are also on-site.
+Wind along the lazy river, catch some waves on Flow Rider surfing simulator, challenge your friends to a game of pool basketball in the Aqua Arena or get dunked by the deluge bucket in the Jungle Hideout – these are just some of the ways to enjoy a day of fun in the sun (or not) at Big Kahuna’s, formerly Sahara Sam’s.
+Several slides offer a variety of experiences, from the speedy Raging Rivers to the family-friendly Snake Eyes.
+A toddler play area and an adult-only area, bar and concessions are also on-site.

 Six Flags Great Escape Lodge & Indoor Water Park